7 people injured at 3 scenes in Winston-Salem

 Officers were then notified that four gunshot wound victims had also been located at and near 2008 East 25th Street.

-Officer responded to the scene and located all four victims who were suffering from single gunshot wounds.
-They were taken by Forsyth County EMS to a local hospital and their injuries are non-life threatening.
+Police responded to the scene and found all four victims suffering from single gunshot wounds.
+They were taken by Forsyth County EMS to a local hospital and their injuries are non-life-threatening.

 Police were then notified that a seventh victim arrived at a local hospital suffering from a single gunshot wound to his torso.
 It was determined that person was also shot while in the 2000 block of East 25th Street and secured his own transportation to a local hospital.